-A confidential telephone number is the primary means for affected beneficiaries and/or community members to raise grievances 151.
+A confidential telephone number is the primary means for affected beneficiaries and/or community members to raise grievances.
 In addition to the grievance mechanism, local staff will be trained to have an 'open-door' policy with communities so that communities can discuss any aspect of the project at any time.
-This less formal mechanism will also enable project staff to listen to communities' concerns or ideas and promote them in implementing the project.
-More formal consultations and workshops held at local and national levels throughout the project implementation will also serve as a means for stakeholders to raise concerns or suggestions with the project's implementation.
+This less formal mechanism will

-151 Note that an address was considered.
+&lt;sup>151 Note that an address was considered.
 However, Cambodia does not have a reliably functional postal service and literacy rates are far from 100% across the beneficiary communities.
 Given that telephone penetration is significantly higher, and a far more frequently used and reliable means of communication, it was decided that this is the best confidential and private means to address grievances.